 5) Abraham wasn’t praised because he didn’t kill his son; he was praised because he was going to.
 It wasn’t the sparing of Isaac which made Abraham the ultimate model for devotion to Yahweh; it was his willingness to do absolutely anything—even kill his son—that won him the prime spot on the Hall of Faithful.
 The Apostate puts it bluntly:

 It is astonishing and baffling to me that this act of Abraham’s is so highly regarded in Judaism, Islam and Christianity.
 This “test” would better serve as a means of weeding out psychopaths who unquestioningly obey the voices in their heads, rather than as a way to show how much someone fears God or how much faith they have.
 Instead, this is supposed to be the epitome of faith and the act which actually justified Abraham.
 I’m sorry, but if a deity comes to me in a dream, vision, physical manifestation or through some sort of esoteric sensation and communicates to me that he or she wants me to slaughter my son and burn him on an altar, I’m going to assume I’m either crazy, hallucinating, having a nightmare, on a hidden camera show or speaking to an evil spirit.
 In any case, I’m going to tell that deity to piss off.
 I would hope that any other sane, loving father would do the same.

 I have a theory that the correlation between how seriously you take the Bible and how much credence you give it falls in line with the normal bell curve.

-To see more of Brian’s writing visit his blog here.
+To see more of The Apostate’s writing visit his blog here.